abhishekbhardwaj/react-url-query-parameter-store/readme.md

  * - `scroll` is defaulted to `true` by the Router if not passed
  * - `useExistingParams` is defaulted to false - Merge with existing query params (not next router standard).
  */
-const routerPushOptions: SetRouterQueryParamsOptions = { shallow: false, locale: 'en', scroll: true, useExistingParams: true };
+const routerOptions: SetRouterQueryParamsOptions = { shallow: false, locale: 'en', scroll: true, useExistingParams: true };

-const useSearchQueryParam = createUseQueryParam(searchParams, routerPushOptions);
+const useSearchQueryParam = createUseQueryParam(searchParams, routerOptions);
-const useSearchQueryParams = createUseQueryParams(searchParamsSchema, routerPushOptions);
+const useSearchQueryParams = createUseQueryParams(searchParamsSchema, routerOptions);

 const initialQueryParams = {};